multani7871/employee-led-SPVs/how_to_source_employees.md.md

 ## The universe of acquisition channels
 ### Direct
 #### Inbound
-##### Introductions from 1st degree contacts
+###### Introductions from 1st degree contacts
-###### Newsletter subscribers
-I haven't tried anything active here yet beyond the Scout program.
-###### Warm outbound

-I request introductions to 2nd degree contacts without offering to share carry with the referrer.
+I requested introductions to 2nd degree contacts without offering to share carry with the referrer.
 This usually results in a few meetings but has not converted to deals in a meaningful way yet.
 I also used this tactic before I began splitting the carry with the employee.
 So I would not have had any carry to split with the referrer.
+###### Newsletter subscribers
+I haven't tried anything active here yet beyond the Scout program.
 #### Cold outbound
 ##### Email
 - Strategy